panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 ![Named React component in forwardRef()](./images/good-name.png)
 </ImgShadow>

-With the proper names of components debugging the application is much easier.
+With the proper names of components, debugging the application is much easier.

 ## 6. forwardRef() in TypeScript

-React `forwardRef()` in TypeScript is a bit trickier because you have to indicate the type arguments of `useRef<T>()` in the parent component and `forwardRef()<T, P>` wrapping the child component.
-Both functions are [generic function types]((https://www.typescriptlang.org/docs/handbook/2/generics.html#generic-types)).
+React `forwardRef()` in TypeScript is a bit trickier because you need to specify the type arguments of `useRef<T>()` in the parent component and `forwardRef()<T, P>` wrapping the child component.
+Both of these functions are [generic function types]((https://www.typescriptlang.org/docs/handbook/2/generics.html#generic-types)).

 `forwardRef<V, P>()` accepts 2 argument types:

 1. `V` is the type of the value stored in a ref, which is usually an `HTMLDivElement` or `HTMLInputElement`
-2. `P` is the props type of the wrapped component
+2. `P` is the prop type of the wrapped component

 `useRef<V>()` hook in TypeScript has one argument type `V`: denoting the value type stored in the ref.
 If you store DOM elements in the ref, `V` can be `HTMLDivElement` or `HTMLInputElement`.